Consultations 301-262-5500

 Is Seeking a Child Support Modification Right for Your Family?

-Posted on July 21, 2017 in Uncategorized
+Posted on July 21, 2017 in Child Support

 If you are thinking of seeking a child support modification, then you have been through the process of determining child support before.
 It isn’t exactly a quick process.
 There are a lot of factors to consider when determining how child support should be handled for parents of a child living in separate households.
 However, child support agreements cannot always account for changes in income or changes in a child’s situation.
 Should a parent in Maryland seek to modify their child support agreement if it is no longer functioning?